sjforman/sjforman.github.io/content/posts/calypta-thorny-health.md

 More recently, I founded [Vote Forward](https://votefwd.org), which has organized volunteers to send more than 40 million handwritten letters to their fellow citizens.
 We ran dozens of RCTs to figure out what actually moves people to vote.

-Now I'm applying that playbook to health: finding moments where a little clarity can shift behavior, building systems to deliver it at scale, and rigorously measuring impact.
+Now I'm applying that playbook to problems in the health domain.
+The goal: shift behavior with clarity and empathy, rigorously measure impact, scale up what works.

 # Our health information landscape looks bleak